Is driving beneath the speed limit illegal?

 Driving slowly

-• A driver might be driving slowly during heavy rain/snow, or in heavy fog, but this is at the discretion of the driver and what they judge to be a safe speed given the visibility/control constraints,
+• Adverse weather conditions: A driver might be driving slowly during heavy rain, snow, or dense fog, but this is at the discretion of the driver and what they judge to be a safe speed given the visibility and road conditions,

 Keeping left